openshwprojects/OpenBK7231T_App/README.md

 # MQTT topics of published variables

-Some MQTT variables are being published only at the startup, some are published periodically (if you enable "broadcast every minute" flag), some are published only when a given value is changed.
+Some MQTT variables are being published only at the startup, some are published periodically (if you enable "broadcast every N seconds" flag, default time is one minute, customizable with command mqtt_broadcastInterval), some are published only when a given value is changed.
 Below is the table of used publish topics (TODO: add full descriptions)

-Hint: in HA, you can use MQTT wildcard to listen to publishes.
+Hint: in HA, you can use MQTT wildcard to listen to multiple publishes.
 OBK_DEV_NAME/#

 Publishes send by OBK device:
 | Topic        | Sample Value  | Description  |